Our Top 5 London areas to move to!

 - Roundwood Park sits at the centre of the community and boasts a cafe that’s a favourite haunt for local residents.

 Coming to Harlesden…

-- Nearby Old Oak Common is set to boast some of the best transport links in London with Crossrail and, potentially, HS2, London Overground and Underground.
-New bus, pedestrian and cycle links are being created with the aim of reducing the need for cars.
+- Nearby Old Oak Common is the best transport link in London with Crossrail.
+And, potentially, HS2, London Overground and Underground.
+New bus, pedestrian and cycle links reduce the need for cars.

 If you would like me to kick start your property search or to discuss my top 5 London areas in more detail please call Harriet on +44 (0) 782 532 1564 or email: email@example.com